Policies and procedures

 See also article 5.10 and MBLS specific addendum E in the Education & Examination Regulations (dropdown further down this page).

 Molecular and Biophysical Life Sciences is part of the Undergraduate School (UGS) of the Faculty of Science.
 The School has a general statute concerning its Education and Examinations Regulations.
-Specific regulations for each of the bachelor's programmes of the UGS are listed in the Annex.
+Specific regulations for each of the bachelor's programmes of the UGS can be found in the Annex.

 Education and Examination Regulations 2022-2023: